1Forge/javascript-forex-quotes/README.md

         'EURCHF',
     ]);

-    //Subscribe to all of currency pairs
+    //Subscribe to all currency pairs
     client.subscribeToAll();

     //Unsubcribe after 5 seconds and disconnect